Divorce Lawyer Miami

 If you need to establish, modify, or enforce child support, we ensure that your child receives the financial support they deserve while protecting your legal rights.
 Learn More

-If you need to prove or contest paternity, Cruz Legal, P.A. can guide you through the legal process and protect your rights as a father.
-Learn More
+If you need help with a paternity matter, Cruz Legal, P.A. can guide you through the legal process and protect your rights as a parent father.

 Alimony and Spousal Support